dougnukem/pubsub/README.md

 - `/publish` - HTTP POST endpoint for messages to be published and sent to all subscribed WebSocket clients

-## `client` - subscribes to websocket server and is deliverd published messages
+## `client` - subscribes to websocket server and is delivered published messages
 ```
 $ pubsub client
 [PUBSUB CLIENT: 127.0.0.1:55127]: 2020/03/19 01:36:10 subscribed waiting for published messages